Annual Campus Security and Fire Safety Report

 Incidents of sexual misconduct involving students that are reported to Notre Dame Security Police will also be referred to the Deputy Title IX Coordinator in the Office of Student Affairs for follow-up and administrative investigation.
 Similarly, the Deputy Coordinator will follow-up where appropriate in those instances where the University has a report of an incident of sexual misconduct or sexual assault that has been reported to another police agency.

 The administrative investigation conducted by the Deputy Title IX Coordinator or his/her designee is distinct from the criminal investigation and flows from the University’s obligation under Title IX to ensure that it is providing a safe environment for all students.
 If a complainant wishes to pursue a criminal complaint exclusively, the complainant may choose to temporarily defer the administrative investigation and/or disciplinary process by making a formal written request to the Deputy Title IX Coordinator, which may delay the administrative investigation and the University’s ability to respond.
 The University may continue its administrative investigation where it has reason to believe that the alleged harasser may be an imminent threat to the safety of the complainant and/or other students.
 At any time, the complainant may choose to rescind the deferral by making a formal written request to the Deputy Title IX Coordinator, electing to resume the administrative investigation and/or disciplinary process.
 The University will maintain documentation of the date of deferral.
-Information obtained through the criminal investigation may be used by the Office of Residence Life for consideration in the University disciplinary process.
+Information obtained through the criminal investigation may be used by the Office of Community Standards for consideration in the University disciplinary process.

 If a student pursues a criminal complaint, a member of the Office of Campus Safety will request that the St. Joseph County Prosecutor’s Office keep the University informed and immediately advise of its decision whether to prosecute the complaint.
 The University will maintain documentation of the date of the request to the Prosecutor’s Office.
 In cases where the Prosecutor’s Office declines prosecution, a member of the Office of Campus Safety will provide written notice to the complainant of the Prosecutor’s decision.